ogkloo/automatic1111-webui-nix/README.md

 This is literally just a `shell.nix`/`flake.nix` for stable-diffusion-webui that also enables CUDA/ROCm on NixOS.
 This supports NVIDIA GPUs (using CUDA), AMD GPUs (using ROCm), and CPU compute (including Apple silicon).

+## What is this fork

+The virchau13 repo hasn't merged a few PRs needed for tcmalloc to work.
+This fork has those changes.

 ## Usage

 ### Setup